-The Toril aqueduct or canal is a natural structure made of a soft rock, travertine.
-It is unique in Europe and the Geoparque Granada
+The Travertine aqueduct or canal is a natural structure made of soft limestone, travertine.
+It is unique in Europe and the Granada Geoparque

 Although this walk is only 2 kilometres in length, there is so much to see it could easily take a half-day to get round.
 The remarkable features that define this walk are the travertine aqueducts.
 Baffled?
 Read on.

 The walk starts at the car park in front of the Hotel Reina Isabel.
 To your right, facing away from the hotel is a gateway, sometimes with a chain that you can ignore.
 Just past the chain is a Junta de Andalucia board that gives some information about the travertine.

 About 216,000 years ago, a hot spring emerged from the side of a hill at a temperature of 35 degrees centigrade.
 The spring was heavily mineralised with calcium bicarbonate and other minerals dissolved in it.
 As the water spread out over the landscape, the minerals precipitated out and solidified.
 They became layers of travertine, a soft rock.